tracy-tucker/fitness-library/README.md

 💥 *A Quick Glance:* The home page provides exercise _TAGS_ that help the fitness warrior quickly identify the number of exercises available for each area of the body.
 This page also displays a list of individual _EXERCISE CARDS_ with a quick reference to recommended sets and reps so the warrior can dive right in and choose an exercise to get moving.

 💥 *Dive Deeper:* Open the exercise cards and you will find loads of info in an easy-to-read layout.
-The fitness library system gathers each
+The fitness library system swiftly pulls in all related info to a specific exercise and displays the information in a format within a clean, responsive format readable on desktop or mobile:
+* Description
+* Repetitions, Execution Time and Sets
+* Tags related to the exercise
+* Instructions

 Each card provides with a description, quick info on the sets, repetitions and execution time, step-byinstructions, setup steps and ex